SAINT: Service-level Integration Test Generation with Program Analysis and LLM-based Agents: Methodology

 \subsubsection{Generate Tests.}

 After the test-generation agent completes, \tool collects all relevant information—including the scenario description, the atomic block sequences, the HTTP requests, and the responses—and prompts an LLM to generate a test using the Rest-Assured framework~\cite{restassured}.
 Given the structured nature of this data and the simplicity of Rest-Assured’s syntax, the LLM consistently produces compilable tests.
-Finally, \tool appends the scenario description and Java package information to produce the complete scenario-based test.
+Finally, \tool adds the scenario description and Java package information to the final test.